Hôtel-Dieu Grace Healthcare Board of Directors 2022-23

 Windsor born, John is a graduate of Walkerville Collegiate, the University of Toronto (Trinity College) and the Faculty of Law, University of Windsor.
-He is a sessional instructor at the Faculty of Law in estate planning and administration, and since 2006 he has been a member of the Solicitors’ Advisory Committee of the Law Society of Upper Canada, tasked with confirming lawyers’ competency standards and setting and reviewing the Bar Admission Licensing Examinations.
-He has chaired or spoken at several continuing professional development programmes for the Law Society, the Ontario Bar Association and Osgoode Professional Development.
-He was a member of the executive of the Essex Law Association for six years and served as President in 1999.
+He is a sessional instructor at the Faculty of Law in estate planning and administration, and since 2006 he has been a member of the Solicitors’ Advisory Committee of the Law Society of Ontario, tasked with confirming lawyers’ competency standards and setting and reviewing the Bar Admission Licensing Examinations.
+John has chaired or spoken at several continuing professional development programs for the Law Society of Ontario, the Ontario Bar Association, and Osgoode Professional Development.
+He was a member of the executive of the Essex Law Association for six years, serving one year as President.

-John has served in a leadership capacity on the local boards of Victorian Order of Nurses, Windsor Housing Authority and Canadian Mental Health Association, and on the Leamington and Area Family Health Team.
-Provincially, he was a member of the board of Canadian Mental Health Association, Ontario Division, chairing its Branch-Division Accountability Task Force while Vice-Chair of the board; and he served as Chair of the board of the Ontario Council of Housing Authority Chairs.
-He is a former Chair of the Finance and Taxation Committee of the Windsor-Essex Regional Chamber of Commerce, more recently its board Treasurer, and currently Chair-Elect.
+John has served on the local boards of Victorian Order of Nurses, Windsor Housing Authority, Canadian Mental Health Association, and Leamington and Area Family Health Team, Chair of the latter three.
+Provincially, he was a member of the board of Canadian Mental Health Association, Ontario Division, chairing its Branch-Division Accountability Task Force while Vice-Chair of the board of directors; and he served as Chair of the board of the Ontario Council of Housing Authority Chairs, and as an ex- officio member of the Ontario Housing Corporation board of directors.
+More recently, he served on the board of directors of the Windsor-Essex Regional Chamber of Commerce, including one year as Chair.

 John is married to Sheila Gordon.
-They are blessed with two sons and two grandsons: Christopher, who lives in Windsor with wife Danica and their sons Calum and Keigan; and Daniel, who lives in Ottawa looking forward to his marriage to fiancée Helena.
+They have been blessed with two sons, daughters-in- law and two grandsons: son Christopher, who lives in Windsor with wife Danica and their sons Calum and Keigan; and son Daniel, who lives in Ottawa with his wife Helena.

 Meet the Board